jerseycity2018/team-12/README.md

 # team-12
-# Central Park Concervancy Solution
+# The Central Solution
+##The Central Park Conservancy Challenge

 # CHALLENGE AND SOLUTION